 You did it!
 You landed the interview for the job of your dreams!
 Okay, maybe it “just a job”, but it was important enough for you to suit up and show up, right?
 So you clearly have some interest in getting it.
 Now that the interview is over, what’s next?
+You want to get that job offer!
 Do you follow up?
 How soon?
 And how?

-Before we get into the do’s and don’ts of interview follow-up, let’s take a brief look at the reality of today’s labor market and how it might impact your job search.
-First, there’s no question that the unemployment rate is far from optimal.
-Job creation continues to be sluggish as employers remain leery of the rate of economic recovery and are, as a result, reticent to hire to full capacity.
+Before we get into the do’s and don’ts of interview follow-up, let’s take a brief look at the reality of today’s labor market and how it might impact your ability to get the job offer.
+First, much depends on the unemployment rate.
+If unemployment is high, job creation will be sluggish as employers remain leery and are often reticent to hire to full capacity.

 Against this backdrop it is tempting to conclude that the most effective way to follow up on an interview is to be the most noticeable candidate, one who the interviewer would be foolish to ignore.
 Maybe.
 Then again, maybe not.